import abc

 Configuration dictionnary of the corresponding backend.
 Keys

-corresponds to the keyword arguments of the corresponding
+corresponds to the keyword arguments of the constructor of the corresponding

 Raises: